ThinkDataEd/curriculum/docs/unit3/lesson3.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Randomized assignment is required to determine cause and effect.
+    Randomized assignment is required to determine cause-and-effect.

 ###**Lesson:**
 1. Inform students that they will be exploring the question “Why do we need randomized